-Effective as of June 16, 2011, Minnesota OSHA (MNOSHA) no longer accepts the Interim Fall Protection Compliance Guidelines for Residential Construction and enforces 29 CFR 1926.501(b)(13).
+Effective June 16, 2011, Minnesota OSHA (MNOSHA) no longer accepts the Interim Fall Protection Compliance Guidelines for Residential Construction and enforces 29 CFR 1926.501(b)(13).
 Employers are no longer able to use the alternative fall-protection measures found in the rescinded 1999 Interim Fall Protection Compliance Guidelines for Residential Construction.

 The guidelines were rescinded for the following reasons.

 They were never intended to be a permanent resolution.

 Conventional fall-protection is safe and feasible for the vast majority of residential construction activities.